 Bright pale straw in colour, the 2012 Kastambul Chardonnay shows delicate hints of white peach, cashew and melon fruits with a touch of flint and funk from natural fermentation.
 The palate is fine and balanced, with an elegant touch of oak complementing the primary fruit flavours and fine acid structure.

 We harvest our Sauvignon Blanc in the cool of the night when the fruit is cool and fresh.
 It makes for a crisp, vibrant wine that is deliciously drinkable.

-A small parcel of carefully tended vines of Chardonnay fruit was harvested from the Tolley Vineyard in Woodside on the 1st March 2016.
+A small parcel of carefully tended vines of Chardonnay fruit was harvested from the Tolley Vineyard in Woodside in March 2022.